jbennecker/GitHub-Sublime-Theme/README.md

 # GitHub-Sublime-Theme
-a color scheme for sublime
+a color scheme for sublime bases on Base16 and GitHub's syntax highlighting

 ![](/screen.png)